jwortmann/brackets-color-scheme/README.md

 ## Customization

 This color scheme uses color definitions and highlighting rules based on a JSON format, which was introduced in Sublime Text 3.1 (Build 3170).
-The color scheme format allows to customize color variables and override or add user-specific highlighting rules by creating a `Brackets Light.sublime-color-scheme` and/or `Brackets Dark.sublime-color-scheme` file in the *Packages/User/* folder, see [this example](https://www.sublimetext.com/docs/color_schemes.html#customization) in the official documentation.
+The color scheme format allows to customize color variables and override or add user-specific highlighting rules via the *Preferences > Customize Color Scheme* entry from the menu, see also [this example](https://www.sublimetext.com/docs/color_schemes.html#customization) in the official documentation.
 For the color variable names used by this scheme, refer to the color palette above.

 ## Usage in Sublime Merge

-The color schemes can be used in Sublime Merge as well and contain special rules which provide a tweaked style for certain elements of the diff and merge conflict views.
+The color scheme can be used in Sublime Merge as well and contains special rules which provide a tweaked style for certain elements of the diff and merge conflict views.
-For now, adjusting the color scheme in Sublime Merge requires a bit of manual configuration to the default light and dark themes:
+For now, changing the color scheme in Sublime Merge requires a bit of manual configuration in the default light and dark themes:

 From the Sublime Merge menu select *Preferences > Browse Packages...* and navigate into the *User* folder.
 Then, for the light theme, create new settings files with names